AidySun/Java/Java_Fundamentals/README.md

 * default `load factor` is `.75`
   * `resizing threshold = load_factor * capacity`
-* hash table is rehashed (rebuilt) when increasing, by twice
+* hash table is rehashed (rebuilt) when increasing, by twice size

 > The **HashMap** class is roughly equivalent to **Hashtable**, except that :